 The increase in national forests has been influenced by a number of factors, including massive re-planting initiatives that began to grow after WWII and had a flourish of activity starting in the early 1950s, recreational re-purposing of land previously earmarked for timber harvest, stricter laws regarding how and how much timber harvesting can occur on forest lands (such as the Northwest Forest Plan, adopted in 1994), and environmentally-minded owners of private forest land.

 Two recent developments have also led to more forests cropping up and being safeguarded from timber harvest.
 One reason is the increasing public pressure to adopt carbon cap-and-trade policies such as California’s Assembly Bill 32, which require companies responsible for huge carbon pollution to retool their industry and offset their carbon by, for example, buying large plots of privately-held forest land and leaving them alone to do their business of carbon conversion and sequestration.

-The increases in our forests is good news for the U.S., as trees are amazing little engines-that-could when it comes to carbon conversion and sequestration.
+The increase in our forests is good news for the U.S., as trees are amazing little engines that could when it comes to carbon conversion and sequestration.

 We had rudimentary estimates based on satellite imaging technology, but estimates based on satellite imaging varied.
 The lazy estimate at the time was that there were approximately 400 billion trees on the planet–not based on particularly good or well-documented science.

 Long story short, Crowther sent members of his crew to go out to muck it in the dirt of forests and count the number of trees in given geographical areas and compare the number to the estimates of the same geographical areas garnered from satellite imaging.
 With the estimated numbers and the numbers from his friends on the ground, he was able to calculate the total number.

 Crowther found that there are approximately 3.04 trillion trees exist on the planet today–a mind-boggling number, especially compared with previous estimates that had not yet guessed the Earth had even a half-trillion trees.